- A01 ~ The Rebirth of the Phoenix

 “Thanks, Aia.
 I will.
 After breakfast.”

-Blushing deeply, she gives me soft, short-lived peck.
+Blushing deeply, she gives me a soft, short-lived peck.

 Aia is so caring… I sigh to myself wandering towards the cemetery.
 I’d wish…